kiruba2005/heart-disease/README.md

-# ❤️ Heart Disease Prediction App
+# Cardiovascular Disease Prediction App

 A Machine Learning-powered web application built with Python and Streamlit.
 This app allows users to input standard clinical parameters and instantly assesses their risk of heart disease using a trained Random Forest Classifier.